-The valley is dominated by bushland and planted native trees, with open grassed areas including tennis courts and crickets pitches in the valley floor.
-The recreational facilities in the park include tennis courts, cricket pitches and cricket nets, kiosk, a playground, junior sports fields, community garden, an extensive system of walking tracks, unique synthetic stone shelters, a range of footbridges, a grassed amphitheatre, community facilities and informal open grassed areas.
+The park is dominated by bushland and planted native trees.
+The recreational facilities in the park include tennis courts, cricket pitches and cricket nets, a kiosk, a playground, junior sports fields, a community garden, an extensive system of walking tracks, unique synthetic stone shelters, a range of footbridges, a grassed amphitheatre, community facilities and informal open grassed areas.